mathkimchi/singularity/DEVLOG.md

 not a half-transparent one.
 I think the background was always set to an opaque cyan.
 I'm gonna commit now and see where I define the default background.

+...

+7:59PM

+I tried making the background half transparent, and the artifacts came back.

+I'm just going to keep the background opaque (I never liked transparent terminals and stuff anyways).